 A neutral financial specialist to help the parties in gathering all necessary financial documentation and work with the parties and their lawyers to clearly identify and address the present and future financial implications of possible settlement options.

-* A neutral child specialist to help the parties develop a thoughtful parenting plan for the children as well as address concerns the children may be having.
+A neutral child specialist to help the parties develop a thoughtful parenting plan for the children as well as address concerns the children may be having.
 This mental health professional’s role is not to make decision for the parties but to help them identify current and long-term emotional issues associated with children and the divorce process.

-* Divorce coach(es) for each spouse.
+A divorce coach.
 Usually this role is played by a mental health professional who is concentrated on helping the parties address current emotional concerns and develop the skills necessary to be able to communicate and work together in the future—especially where there are children involved.